![]() |

-Table of Contents |
+Table of Contents

 Right to Refuse

-Last Updated: June 2019
+Last Updated: August 2022

 Prepared by CCOHS

-Listed below are selected sections of legislation which refer to the employee's "right to refuse" work that is dangerous to their or a co-workers health or safety.
-Exercising the right to refuse typically involved setting in motion a series of steps to resolve the situation.
+Listed below are selected sections of legislation which refer to the employee's "right to refuse" work that is dangerous to their or a co-worker’s health or safety.
+Exercising the right to refuse typically involves setting in motion a series of steps to resolve the situation.
 These steps, interpretation and enforcement vary by jurisdiction.
 Where additional information is required, the Canadian Governmental Occupational Health & Safety Departments (http://www.ccohs.ca/oshanswers/information/govt.html) should be contacted.

 This list is prepared by CCOHS as part of the Canadian enviroOSH Legislation service .
 This service is a comprehensive and easy to search compilation of the full text of Canadian health, safety and environmental legislation and critical guidelines and codes of practice from all jurisdictions.
 All the legislation is compiled into one convenient location and is regularly updated with amendments highlighted.